Elizabeth Cameron Dalman: Personal life

 Elizabeth met her husband, Jan Dalman, in the Netherlands, and took the name Elizabeth Cameron Dalman.
 They married in 1963, and not long afterwards moved to Adelaide together under the Netherlands Australia Migration Arrangement, where Jan established a photography business and Elizabeth created her dance school. were together for 12 years and had a son, Andreas.

-Jan Dalman was one of few photographers who was permitted by mime artist Marcel Marceau to take photographs of him from the stage while he was performing.
+Jan Dalman was likely the only photographer who was permitted by mime artist Marcel Marceau to take photographs of him from the stage while he was performing to a live audience.
 During his later life, Jan Dalman carefully chose a selection of his best photos of the mime, wishing to publish a book to honour Marceau.
-After Jan's death, Andreas and Elizabeth published his photographs in a volume titled Out of silence – Marcel Marceau.
-The text appears in English and in French translation.
+After Jan's death, Andreas and Elizabeth fulfilled their promise to Jan to publish his photographs of Marceau in a volume titled out of silence: Marcel Marceau by Jan Dalman.
+The text stories from interviews with Jan about his friendship with Marceau appear in English and in French translation side-by-side and create alternating interludes image and story.

 As of March 2025 and since around 1995, Dalman has lived near Canberra, on her 100 acres bushland property, Mirramu, at Bungendore.